 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group Recommended Best Practices A5.5 • Directors should participate in a programme of continuous professional development. ✓ • The Company supports the practice of continuous professional development.
+Code Provisions Recommended Best Practices Compliance Corporate Governance Practices adopted by the Group A.5.5 Directors should participate in a programme of continuous professional development. ✓ • The Company supports the practice of continuous professional development.
 Presentations on relevant topics are organized from time to time to coincide with Board meetings.
-A5.6 • Directors should disclose at the time of appointment (and at subsequent times) all offices held in other organizations and other significant commitments. √ • On appointment Directors disclose all relevant information.
-This information is updated annually.
-A5.7 • Directors should ensure regular attendance and active participation at board, board committee and general meetings through which to demonstrate their skills, expertise and varied b a c k g r o u n d s a n d qualifications. √ There was satisfactory attendance for Board and Board Committee meetings during the year.
-During these meetings, there were open discussions amongst the Board and Board Committee members and constructive advices were given to the Board.
+A.5.6 • Directors should disclose at the time of appointment (and at subsequent times) all offices held in other organizations and other significant commitments. √ On appointment Directors disclose all relevant information.
+This information is updated annually in the annual report.
+A.5.7 • Directors should ensure regular attendance and active participation at board, board committee and general meetings through which to demonstrate their skills, expertise and varied backgrounds and qualifications.
+There was satisfactory attendance for Board and Board Committee meetings during the year.
+During these meetings, there were open discussions amongst the Board and Board Committee members and constructive advice was given to the Board.
 Please refer to A.1.1., B.1.1. and C.3.4. for details.
-A5.8 • Non-executive directors should make a positive contribution to the development of the issuer's strategy and policies through independent, constructive and informed comments. √ • Details on the roles and functioning of Non- executive Directors are set out above.
+A.5.8 • Non-executive directors should make a positive contribution to the development of the issuer's strategy and policies through independent, constructive and informed comments.
+Details on the roles and functioning of Non- executive Directors are set out above.

 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group A6 Supply of and Access to Informat Code Principle Directors should be provided in a make an informed decision and to timely manner w with appropriate information so as to enable them to duties and responsibilities.
-A6.1 Board papers should be sent to all directors at least three days before regular board meetings or board committee meetings. ~ Board papers are circulated not less than three days before regular Board meetings or Board Committee meetings.
-A6.2 • Management has an obligation to supply the board and committees with adequate information in a timely manner to enable it to make informed decisions. ✓ • The Company Secretary and Qualified Accountant is in attendance at all regular Board and Board Committee meetings to advise on corporate governance, statutory compliance, accounting and financial matters. • Each director should have separate and independent access to senior management. • Senor management are from time to time brought into formal and informal contact with the Board at Board meetings and other events.
-A6.3 • Directors are entitled to have access to board papers and related materials; steps must be taken to respond to director queries promptly and fully. √ Board papers and related materials are made available for inspection by Directors and Committee members.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group A.6 Supply of and Access to Informat Code Principle Directors should be provided in a make an informed decision and to timely manner w rith appropriate information so as to enable them to luties and responsibilities.
+A.6.1 Board papers should be sent to all directors at least three days before regular board or board committee meetings. ✓ Board papers are circulated not less than three days before regular Board or Board Committee meetings.
+A.6.2 Management has an obligation to supply the board and its committees with adequate information in a timely manner to enable it to make informed decisions. ✓ • The Company Secretary and Qualified Accountant is in attendance at all regular Board and Board Committee meetings to advise on corporate governance, statutory compliance, accounting and financial matters.
+Each director should have separate and independent access to senior management. • Senior management is from time to time brought into formal and informal contact with the Board at Board meetings and other events.
+A.6.3 Directors are entitled to have access to board papers and related materials; steps must be taken to respond to director queries promptly and fully.
+Board papers and related materials are made available for inspection by Directors and Committee members.
 The Executive Directors and Company Secretary play a leading role in ensuring that queries are answered promptly and fully.